Bangladesh consumer market to surpass UK, Germany by 2030: HSBC

 Bangladesh is set to overtake the UK and Germany and become the world's ninth-largest consumer market by 2030, according to HSBC Holdings.

-HSBC also said Indonesia will pass Brazil to take fourth place, reports Bloomberg.
+HSBC also said Indonesia will pass Brazil to take fourth place, reports MTNewswires.

 Bangladesh will in the years to 2030 be Asia's fastest-growing consumer market, followed by India, the Philippines, Vietnam, and Indonesia, said analysts led by Herald van der Linde, head of equity strategy for the Asia Pacific, in a Sept 7 note.